 This class is an interactive one.
 Critical to the pedagogy is the active participation of everyone.
-The expectation in this class is that if you are using a computer in the classroom, you are using it in "good faith" to enhance your learning experience in this class and not for any other purpose.
+The expectation in this class is that if you are using a computer during class, you are using it in "good faith" to enhance your learning experience in this class and not for any other purpose.